vegardbb/init.lua/README.md

   - If you want to write Typescript, you will need `node` and `npm`
   - If you want to write Golang, you will need the `go` binaries
   - And so on
-- You will need to setup Copilot in your GitHub settings to make copilot.nvim and CopilotChat working
+- You will need to setup Copilot in your GitHub settings to make copilot.nvim and CodeCompanion working
-- `curl`, version 8.12, needs to be a runnable command on your system, this command is used by the aforementioned CopilotChat package
+- `curl`, version 8.12, needs to be a runnable command on your system, this command is used by the aforementioned CodeCompanion package
 - `npm` must be a runnable command on your system, so that you may run `npm i tree-sitter-cli -g`, which is required to make parsing of TeX files work in tree-sitter

 > [!NOTE]